GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 5. **Prepare get-well plans**.
 Each product team will have its own set of internationalization issues and will seek guidance from the Globalization team on how to address those.
 The get-well plan serves this purpose.
 It documents the areas where the product fails to meet the internationalization requirements and provides suggestions on how to address those gaps.
 The get-well plan can also include internationalization checklists for more problematic areas.

 6. **Develop a World-Readiness Educational Program**.
-If product teams struggle with developing well internationalized products, we recommend creating an internationalization course to highlight general pitfalls and best practices.
+If product teams struggle with developing well-internationalized products, we recommend creating an internationalization course to highlight general pitfalls and best practices.

 7. **Provide globalization libraries and promote standards**.
 Some product teams may struggle with globalization because they rely on home-grown libraries which do not offer strong international support.
 To reduce these issues, we recommend leveraging standard libraries with built-in support for internationalization, such as ICU, MomentJS, Int’l React, etc.